 Rev. Dr Camilleri was appointed Research Fellow at the Bloemfontein Free State University, South Africa and is currently a member of the International Editorial Board of 'Carmel in the World' a spirituality journal for the laity.
-He is also enrolled with Spiritual Directors International.
+He is also enrolled with Spiritual Directors Europe.

 The interdisciplinary approach is highly valued by Rev. Dr Camilleri who apart from having a regular lecturing load is supervisor to several post graduate students, MA's and Ph.D's.